forestryio/forestry.io/hugo/content/blog/forestry-tina-migration.md

 date: 2023-03-30T15:11:41+00:00
 publishdate: 2023-03-30T15:11:41+00:00
 expirydate: 2030-01-01T04:00:00.000+00:00
-summary: 'This is a reminder that Forestry will be discontinued on the morning of April 22, 2023.
+summary: 'This is a reminder that Forestry will be discontinued on April 21, 2023.
 For details about migrating to our new product, Tina.io, read the full post. '
 authors: []
 title: 'TinaCMS Migration'
 headline: ''